cgq-qgc/pyhelp/docs/installation.rst

 #.
 To keep your PyHELP repository up-to-date, run ``git pull`` inside the
    cloned directory or do it directly from your GUI client.

 #.
-Build PyHELP extensions by executing the following command
+Build and install PyHELP by executing the following commands
    in a terminal from inside your cloned directory:

    .. code-block:: bash

       python setup.py build_ext
+      python setup.py install

    To do the above, you will need to have a Fortran and C++ compiler installed on your computer.
 If you are using Anaconda, you can achieve that simply by